-On successful completion, delegates will be able to:
+On successful completion, delegates will exhibit enhanced practice in the following areas:

 Course access will require a PC/Mac desktop or laptop - minimum 14 inch screen, suitable for viewing and assessing images.
 Delegates will need to access the course from a quiet, lone working location without interruption due to the assessment on day two.
 A working webcam and microphone is also essential.
 Delegates will be unable to undertake the assessment if the above requirements are unable to be met.